awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

             "Action": [
                 "sqs:ListQueues"
             ],
+            "Effect": "Allow",
-            "Sid": "SQSList",
+            "Sid": "SQSList"
+        },
+        {
+            "Action": [
+                "iam:PassRole"
+            ],
+            "Resource": [
+                "arn:aws:iam::<AWS ACCOUNT ID>:role/parallelcluster-*"
+            ],
-            "Effect": "Allow"
+            "Effect": "Allow",
+            "Sid": "BatchJobPassRole"
         }
     ]
 }
 ```

-The following example sets the ParallelClusterInstancePolicy, using `awsbatch` as the scheduler\.
-You must include the same policies that are assigned to the BatchUserRole that is defined in the AWS Batch AWS CloudFormation nested stack\.
-The BatchUserRole ARN is provided as a stack output\.
+The following example sets the `ParallelClusterInstancePolicy`, using `awsbatch` as the scheduler\.
+You must include the same policies that are assigned to the `BatchUserRole` that is defined in the AWS Batch AWS CloudFormation nested stack\.
+The `BatchUserRole` ARN is provided as a stack output\.
 Here is an overview of the required permissions:

 ```
 {